 - Shake it Up - I find this to be the easiest way to emulsify any salad dressing or vinaigrette.
 It combines so much better then if you just mix it up by hand.

-- Adjust to Taste - This is easy to adjust to your taste preferences.
+- Adjust to Taste - This maple balsamic dressing is easy to adjust to your taste preferences.
 Want it sweeter?
 Add a little more maple syrup?
 Want more of a tang?
 Add more vinegar.
 Less tang?
 Add more oil.

 A vinaigrette is a blend of fat and acid (oil and vinegar) that is emulsified - the oil breaks up into tiny droplets so it combines with the other ingredients instead of separating.
 So a maple balsamic vinaigrette is a spin on the classic balsamic vinaigrette but uses maple syrup as the sweetener.